Heating

 The Total Cost Question Bay Area Homeowners Are Asking

 With PG&E rates among the highest in the nation and California’s push toward electrification, the furnace vs. heat pump decision has become a financial calculation, not just a comfort choice.
-Let’s break down the real costs—upfront and over 15 years—to see which system actually saves you money in the Bay Area’s unique climate.
+HVAC labor rates can be significantly higher in regions like the Bay Area due to the cost of living and demand for skilled workers, further influencing the overall cost of installation.

 Want to calculate costs for your specific home?
 Try our Heat Pump vs Furnace Calculator to compare operating costs based on your home size, utility rates, and equipment efficiency.